terrafirma2021/Yamaha-ECU-DASH-Emulator/README.md

-# Arduino DASH and ECU Communication Simulator
+# Yamaha Arduino DASH and ECU Simulator

 ## Overview

-This Arduino sketch simulates communication between a Dashboard (DASH) and an Electronic Control Unit (ECU), typical in automotive contexts.
+This Arduino sketch simulates the K-line communication between the dash and the ECU.
 It is designed to run on Arduino Mega or any other Arduino model that supports multiple hardware serial ports.
-The code illustrates a basic protocol of sending and receiving specific byte sequences between the DASH and ECU, implementing timeouts and error handling.
+The code illustrates a basic protocol of sending and receiving specific byte sequences between the DASH and ECU, implementing timeouts and error handling, using both ER-1 and ER-2 which would be displayed on the dash, when both loss of ECU reponse, or no init reponse form the ECU.
+This is needed when testing code without having to connect to the ECU, or dash

 ## MCU Compatibility